 Full-Sized Vans, Camper Vans, or Conversion Vans

 These are the most comfortable vehicles to camp in.
 Vans are ideal for those who camp often or those who plan to camp long term.
 Many people even live out of a fan full-time these days.
 You can fit all of the comforts of home inside including a large bed, kitchen, bathroom, plenty of storage space, and more.
 You can buy a professionally built camper van or start with a full-sized van and build your own.
 The drawback to these large vans is that gas mileage is poor.
 Many models only get 10-15mpg.
-For some inspiration, check out this list of camper van builds.

 A few popular vans include Dodge/Mercedes Sprinter, Ford Transit, Dodge Promaster, Volkswagen Bus, Ford Econoline (E-Series), Chevy Express/ GMC Savanah, and old conversion vans from Ford, Chevy, and Dodge.